andrewking92/benchmarking-python/README.md

 ```

-Replace `<action>` with the desired operation, which currently supports only "ping".

-### Available Options

-- `-M, --mongo-uri <uri>`: Specify the MongoDB URI to test against.
-If not set, the script will use the "MONGODB_URI" environment variable.

 ### Examples

-1. Perform a single ping operation against the MongoDB server specified by the URI:
+1. Perform a single ping operation against the MongoDB server using the "MONGODB_URI" environment variable:
 ```
 python main.py ping
 ```